-1. The student must try to resolve the problem informally with the Coordinator of Student Disability Services.
+1. The student must try to resolve the problem informally with the staff of Student Disability Services.
 Alternatively, the student may contact the Assistant Dean for Academic Affairs to try to resolve the problem informally.

-2. If the concerns cannot be resolved, the student may appeal.
+2. If the concerns cannot be informally resolved, the student may appeal.

 5. Appeals must be presented in writing within 10 working days following the decision being appealed so that documents can be reviewed, involved individuals can be interviewed and remedial actions can be taken promptly (if required).

 6. Replies from the Committee on Documented Disability appeals will be provided within 30 working days or sooner (if possible).
 In certain cases, the time for response to appeals may be extended upon written consent from both parties.